- Manage Your Risk

 - Eat the rainbow daily or weekly to add more color to your diet.
 If you aim to eat the rainbow, you will automatically increase the amount and variety of fruits and veggies in your diet.

-- Snack on plant-based foods, such as fruits, vegetables, nuts and seeds.
-Snacks from plants is a simple way to move toward a plant-based diet.
+- Snack on healthy foods, such as fruits, vegetables, nuts and seeds.
+Switching up snacks is a simple way to move toward healthy eating.

 - Reduce intake of red and processed meats by choosing fish, seafood or poultry, or going meatless more often.
 There are many great plant-based protein options such as beans, lentils, peas and tofu.
 Eat them a few times per week.